Conversation with Jesus and TMichael: Sexuality in Western Society (Part 1)

 It’s clear from our perspective that many benefits have accrued to married and unmarried men and women from the shift in attitudes about sex over the past fifty years.
 However, with the relaxing of judgment and guilt around sexual behavior there has sprung up a great deal of confusion.
 This confusion has contributed to a lot of stress and tension between men and women over their respective roles.
 Over time this will work out and the major benefit will be a sense of equality.
 This was missing before the shift and has been slowly coming after a sudden lunge forward.
 The natural reaction has been two-fold.
 One is an opening of the floodgates to celebrate the release of age-old restrictions and the second is a recoiling of restriction to maintain the old ways.
 There is a growing middle that represents the balance between the two extremes.

-dating profile name tips TM: But there are some folks who will argue that shame, judgment and guilt are sturdy enforcers and that we shouldn’t allow them to erode.
+dating dictionnaire anglais TM: But there are some folks who will argue that shame, judgment and guilt are sturdy enforcers and that we shouldn’t allow them to erode.
 If anything, we should reinforce their power to keep good people in line and get bad ones back in line.

 TM: But some things that have become social conventions regarding marriage have served to build families and then community, haven’t they?

 Master Jesus: Shall we keep the context to sexuality so that what I am saying does not get confused with statements about marriage in and of itself?